nmishra93/pdbtools/README.md

-This project provides R functions for downloading  Protein Data Bank (PDB) files from the RCSB PDB (https://www.rcsb.org/) website.
+This project provides R functions for downloading  Protein Data Bank (PDB) files from the {RCSB PDB}(https://www.rcsb.org/) website.
 The primary function at the moment is `get_pdb`.

 ## Functions